Which Type of Flooring is Better for Your Kitchen – Hardwood or Tile?

 2. Hardwood floors will need to periodically be refinished.
 This is not terribly expensive and you may only need to do this every 10 yrs or so.

 1. They can (and often do) crack.
 This can be for a number of reasons, but the most common reasons stem from poor installers and/or do-it-yourself installers.
 They often don’t realize how important floor prep is, and as a result often install on top of plywood (which is a no no) and/or don’t level the floor.
-Both of these will cause the tile to crack…it’s just a matter of how long it will take.
+Both of these will cause the tile to crack…it is just a matter of how long it will take.
 Or, over time a house can just settle a bit and cause cracks.
-And, if you’re tile is cracked, it is extremely difficult (and often impossible) to repair just a few tiles without causing additional cracks in other areas).
-In the long run, solid hardwood will probably last much longer – in fact, I’ve seen many homes w/ hardwood that is over 100 yrs old..sometimes over 200 yrs old.
+And, if your tile is cracked, it is extremely difficult (and often impossible) to repair just a few tiles without causing additional cracks in other areas).
+In the long run, solid hardwood will probably last much longer – in fact, I’ve seen many homes w/ hardwood that is well over 100 years old.

 2. The grout gets dirty and starts to chip away.
 If you reseal your grout every year, this will help, but over the long run, the grout will often need to be replaced.